 Folks in education are often criticized for not using enough research based stuff.
-But here's the ting about education research-- there's so much of it, and so much of it is bad.
+But here's the thing about education research-- there's so much of it, and so much of it is bad.
 Very bad.
 Terrible in the extreme.
 That's understandable-- experimenting on live young humans is not a popular idea, so unless you're a really rich person with the financial ability to bribe entire school districts, you'll have to find some clever ways to work your research.

 The Narrow Sampling